chakravala/JuliaComputing-is-anti-open-source/README.md

 # JuliaComputing is anti-open-source

+Are there any workplaces or environments where I am encouraged to be my best, where people aren’t threatened by my success?
+Julia Computing, Wolfram Research, etc were threatened by my success, they tried to stop me and dim my light.
+Where’s a workplace I can get paid to win?

+I have made many valuable innovative creations and continue to do so, yet there’s no workplace where I am allowed to be my best, they feel threatened by me because my knowledge is out of their control, so they have always wanted to put road blocks in my way ~

+It’s getting really boring when they’re always setting up the next road block to try and stop me, because it only makes me more self reliant each time.
+I’m already expecting a heavily guarded road block around each corner, so I already worked on my inner strength and self reliance to find my own way through the jungle, where there’s no roads at all ~

+All the academic institutions and companies hate that I’m out here working on my projects, and they did everything possible to get in the way and stop me.

 Instead of respecting and honoring my [hard work](https://github.com/chakravala), the Julia “community” wanted to steal my creativity without giving back.
 They wanted me to be homeless, to be kicked in the dirt, while they steal my creativity.